eccentricon/mentees/index.md

 ## Ted's resources for mentees

 Books and online resources to help you get started "drinking from the firehose"!
 I'll try to favor free resources here, and will note with "$" when they cost something.
 Check back here often, as I'll be updating this list as I recall or rediscover useful resources I think can help you.
-If there's something you'd like to learn more about, or a link you think would benefit other mentees, please leave a comment.
+If there's something you'd like to learn more about, or a link you think would benefit others, please let me know.

 ### General topics